md839/CHEME-5440-PS3/README.md

 DataDictionary.jl - Data dictionary provided by Varner Lab

+FBounds.csv - States the min and max rates of the listed reactions

 Flux.jl - program to estimate the urea flux in the system

 Include.jl - ensures all the necessary packages are included in the file path

-minmaxBounds - States the min and max rates of the listed reactions

 Solve.jl - runs the Flux.jl program to determine the total urea flux

-speciesBounds.csv - States the steady state bounds of concentration change in the system
+SPCBounds.csv - States the steady state bounds of concentration change in the system

 Stoich & Atom Matricies with headings.xls - Easier to read excel sheet of stoichiometric matrix and atom matrix